Who Looks After My Dog at the Veterinary Hospital?

-Staff members at your dog’s veterinary office may handle everything from checking your dog in, to collecting your dog’s vital statistics, to evaluating your pup’s health, to cleaning the kennel if your dog stays overnight.
-While the roles can vary depending on the size or location of the practice, it helps to have an understanding of whom you might encounter on a typical veterinary visit.
+Staff members at your dog’s veterinary office may handle everything from checking your dog in, to collecting your dog’s vital statistics, evaluating your dog’s health, to cleaning the kennel if your dog stays overnight.
+While the roles can vary depending on the practice’s size or location, it helps to understand whom you might encounter on a typical veterinary visit.

 Dr. Karen O’Connor, who recently opened her Coastal Georgia Veterinary Care practice in Richmond Hill, Ga., and Jessie Merritt, practice manager for Oswego Veterinary Hospital in Lake Oswego, Ore., explain the following roles: